GSA/fpki-guides/pages/FPKI Trust Infrastructure Overview.md

 | SHA1-hardware             | 2.16.840.1.101.3.2.1.3.24  | Medium risk – authentication, signature or encryption of individual person, group, or role where private key is protected on hardware token.
 (SHA1)                 |
 | SHA1-devices              | 2.16.840.1.101.3.2.1.3.25  | Medium risk - authentication or encryption of device .(SHA1)                                                                                                        |

+> As part of the FIPS 201 Evaluation Program, GSA manages the [Approved Product List (APL)](www.idmanagement.gov/approved-products-list).
+This list provides federal agencies with the products and services related to FICAM implementation that have been approved based on testing done by the FIPS 201 Evaluation Program.
+Agencies can use GSA Schedules to purchase a resource that is included on the APL.
+The [Removed Product List (RPL)]( https://www.idmanagement.gov/IDM/s/article_detail?link=removed_products_list) lists products and services that were on the APL, but have been removed.

 ###3.3.2 Certificate Levels of Assurance

 The Federal PKI certificate policies have been grouped into a small set of Assurance levels that help differentiate level of confidence in the certificates as well as use.
 The table below summarizes the Assurance Level groupings: